Ron Villone: Seattle Mariners

-Villone was drafted by the Seattle Mariners in the first round (14th overall) of the 1992 Major League Baseball Draft.
-Prior to signing with Seattle, Villone increased his bargaining position while playing for the Bourne Braves of the Cape Cod Baseball League.
-He had an impressive debut, striking out 18, and in his next outing, he fanned 14.

-In 1993, the Mariners assigned him to Riverside, at the time; it was the Advanced-A affiliate.
-He posted respectable numbers, going 7–4 with a 4.21 ERA in 16 starts.
+In 1993, the Mariners assigned him to the Riverside Pilots, their Advanced-A affiliate.
+He went 7–4 with a 4.21 ERA in 16 starts.
 He pitched 831/3 innings, allowing 74 hits, walking 62, and striking out 82.
-These numbers were so good that he earned a promotion to their AA affiliate, Jacksonville.
+He earned a promotion to their AA affiliate, the Jacksonville Suns.
 At Jacksonville, he went 3–4 with a 4.38 earned run average in 11 starts.
 In 632/3 innings, Villone allowed a total of 49 hits, 41 walks, and 66 strikeouts.
 Meanwhile, his walks per nine decreased in Jacksonville, as well as his walks and hits allowed per innings pitched.
 However, his strikeouts per nine innings pitched increased to 9.33, averaging more than one strikeout per inning.

-Ron stayed in Jacksonville for the 1994 season, going 6–7 with a 3.86 earned run average.
+Villone stayed in Jacksonville for the 1994 season, going 6–7 with a 3.86 earned run average.
 In 41 games, (only five of them were starts); he pitched 791/3 innings, allowing just 56 hits, 19 walks, and 43 strikeouts.
 Although he was not the full-time closer, Villone compiled eight saves in the 1994 season.

-Because of his stellar 1994 campaign, Seattle promoted him, effective at the start of the 1995 season, to their AAA affiliate, Tacoma (still their affiliate today).
+Because of his stellar 1994 campaign, Seattle promoted him, effective at the start of the 1995 season, to their AAA affiliate, the Tacoma Rainiers.
 He had a magnificent start to the 1995 season, going 1–0 with a 0.61 earned run average.
 In 22 appearances as the full-time closer, Villone saved 13 games and struck out 43 batters.

 Villone was recalled from AAA on April 28, 1995.
-He made his Major League debut on April 28, 1995 working a scoreless ninth inning against the Detroit Tigers.
+He made his Major League debut on April 28, 1995, working a scoreless ninth inning against the Detroit Tigers.
 During that inning he stuck out Travis Fryman of the Tigers for his first career strikeouts.

 He posted an 0–2 record with a 7.91 earned run average in 19 games for the Mariners.
 He walked 23 batters, but struck out 26.
 He was a victim of the long ball, allowing six home runs.